probinso/ppaml-eval-tools/doc/getting-started.md

  - gcc
  - gcc-c++
  - autoconf-archive
+ - python-devel
+ - python-pip
+ - scipy

 These can be installed using the yum package manager via:

-    % yum install autoconf libtool gcc gcc-c++ autoconf-archive
+    % yum install autoconf libtool gcc gcc-c++ autoconf-archive \

-## Python ##

-Many systems already have Python 2.6 or 2.7 installed, but may not have necessary dependencies that are used for development purposes and Python package management.
-These dependencies can be installed via the apt package manager on Debian systems via:

-    % apt-get install python python-pip python-dev

-Similarly, on RedHad-based systems, via:

-    % yum install python-devel python-pip
+                  python-devel python-pip scipy

-You are also free to build from the Python sources, but this is not recommended unless you are very comfortable building compilers and interpreters from scratch.
+### Alternative Python ###

 An alternative method for obtaining Python and the necessary dependencies is to use a pre-built Python distribution intended for use in technical computing.
 The Anaconda Python distribution from Continuum IO has been tested with the PPAML tools and is available for Linux, MacOS X, and Windows.

-If you want to run the extended example demonstrating the tools applied to a basic solution to Challenge Problem 1, you’ll need [SciPy][].
-If you are using the Anaconda Python distribution, these dependencies are already installed.
-For users who are working with the Python distribution included with your platform package manager, these packages are available in the python-scipy package on Debian and the scipy package on Fedora.
+If you are working on multiple systems and wish to have a consistent Python environment, the use of a package such as Anaconda is advantageous since it will provide a consistent set of packages and versions across all of the platforms you install it on.

 ## Python packages ##